utPLSQL/utPLSQL/docs/userguide/annotations.md

     * Payments recognition
     * Payments set off

-The `%suitepath` annotation is used for such grouping.
-Even though test packages are defined in a flat structure the `%suitepath` is used by the framework to form them into a hierarchical structure.
+The `--%suitepath` annotation is used for such grouping.
+Even though test packages are defined in a flat structure the `--%suitepath` is used by the framework to form them into a hierarchical structure.

 Your payments recognition test package might look like:
 ```sql
 create or replace package test_payment_recognition as